dshcheung/wdi7/README.md

 Post.find(1).comments.create(:content => "Both of you are crazy")
 ```

-If you have noticed, we didn't need to specify **user_id**.
+If you have noticed, we didn't need to specify **post_id**.
 This is because rails knows the association and did it for us.

 ###Step 4
 We can now play with it a little.
 Try these and pay attention to the results